For this tutorial we do not offer a free download of the pattern.

 Attach the strap to the rectangular loops with rivets.

-18. TIE AND TIE THE SHOE
+18. TIE AND ATTACH THE LACE

 ![]() |